zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    Unescapes all characters in a URI (decode every ``%xx`` group).

-   :URI: The URI to unescape.
+   :param URI: The URI to unescape.

    :returns: The unescaped URI with all ``%xx`` groups decoded.